 It’s fig season here in California, which means you *definitely* need a recipe for fig-pistachio cookies.
-Sure, we know, all of your friends are eating their fresh figs with melon and prosciutto – and that’s great! – but you want cookies, don’t you?
-Yes, you do.
+Sure, we know, all of your friends are eating their fresh figs with melon and prosciutto.
+And that’s great!
+But what you really want is cookies, right?
+If you’re like most of us, the answer is yes.

 - 1 cup sugar